Paolo G. Carozza

-Paolo G. Carozza (born 1963 in Washington D.C.) is a professor of law at the University of Notre Dame, working on human rights, comparative law, and international law.
+Paolo Giovanni Carozza (born 1963 in Washington D.C.) is a professor of law at the University of Notre Dame, working on human rights, comparative law, and international law.
 He has made contributions to the field of law through his research, teaching, public service, and advocacy.

 Early life and education

 Carozza was born in 1963 to Italian immigrant parents and spent his childhood in Milwaukee, Wisconsin, where his parents were professors of comparative literature, Italian, and French at the University of Wisconsin-Milwaukee and Marquette University.

 He completed an interdisciplinary honors major in Social Studies at Harvard College and was awarded a Charles Henry Fiske III Fellowship to spend a year in residence at Trinity College, Cambridge University.
 Carozza later attended Harvard Law School, where he studied under Professor Mary Ann Glendon, and developed his interests in human rights and comparative law.
 At Harvard law, Carozza spent his summers doing human rights work in Haiti and working for a law firm in Paris.